 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The meter and fuse board are wall mounted to a built in cupboard to the under stairs area.
-Where seen, the system serves square pin socket outlets with PVC sheath cabling.
+Mains supply.
+The electricity meter and fuse box are wall mounted to a built in cupboard beneath the stairs.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains gas supply serving the subject property.
-The meter is externally housed to a PVC casing to the gable elevation.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is direct from the mains.
-The plumbing work, where visible, is to copper supply pipes and PVC waste pipes.
-Bathroom fittings comprise a three piece white suite with electric shower over the bath.
+Mains supply.
+The bathroom fittings comprise a three piece suite with an electric shower provided above the bath.